TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

    :php:`configure()`
       As the name would suggest allows to configure the command.
-      Allows to add a description or a help text, or mandatory and optional arguments and parameters defined.
+      Allows to add a description, a help text, and / or define arguments.

    :php:`execute()`
       Contains the logic when executing the command.